joshualmitchell/joshualmitchell.github.io/_posts/2017-10-06-a-list-of-stuff-i-think-about-a-lot.md

 z = a + b

+Hence: x = y + a + b

 Let’s say

-a has 5 complexity,
+- a has 5 complexity,
-b has 40 complexity, and
+- b has 40 complexity, and
-y has 5 complexity,
+- y has 5 complexity,

 This means that z has 45 complexity, but without b, it only has 5.
 So if we just took z to only contain a, we can explain x (y = 5 + z = 5) using 10 complexity, where as if we included b, it’d be 50.

 Only 20% of the work.